donchi4all/audit-pro/README.md

     timestamp: new Date(),
     metadata: { ipAddress: '192.168.1.1' },
     additionalInfo: 'extra information'
+    // more custom fields on the dynamic column
 };

 // Log the event directly using the storage instance